Leonard Aamodt, MD, FACOG

 Ann Schaeffer is a JMU alumnus and native Virginian, who joined SWHC in 2003.
-She earned a Master’s degree in Counseling form the University of Illinois, before completing her training in Nursing and Midwifery through UVA and Frontier School of Midwifery and Family Nursing.
+She earned a Master’s degree in Counseling from the University of Illinois, before completing her training in Nursing and Midwifery through UVA and Frontier School of Midwifery and Family Nursing.
 Ann’s work in women’s health has taken her to university health centers, health departments, community hospitals, birth center and homebirth settings.

 Ann is especially interested in birth, healthy sexuality, and treatment of gynecological infections.
 Ann loves that midwifery takes a holistic approach to healthcare, and believes that every woman deserves a midwife.
 When she isn’t busy with work and family, she enjoys gardening, reading and running.

 Melody Mast, MSN, CNM, WHCNP

 Melody Mast was born in Argentina, the daughter of missionaries, where she grew up speaking Spanish.
 She settled in Harrisonburg and graduated from Eastern Mennonite University.
 She worked as a nurse at Rockingham Memorial Hospital as well as on staff at SWHC.
 Melody received her MSN in 2007 from the Frontier School of Midwifery and Family Nursing, based out of Hyden, KY.
 She is licensed as both a Certified Nurse-Midwife (CNM) and a Women’s Health Care Nurse Practitioner (WNCNP).
-She enjoys playing music, travelling, running and other outdoor activities.
+She enjoys playing music, traveling, running and other outdoor activities.

 Melody is dedicated to caring for women of all backgrounds and walks of life, and looks forward to providing care that is both compassionate and comprehensive.